ajxa/RStudio/README.md

 # RStudio Configuration and settings

-This repository contains my personal RStudio settings and prefernce files.
+This repository contains my personal RStudio settings and preference files.